CONSTITUTION (Approved June 19, 2022)

 (9) A right, privilege, or obligation of a person by reason of his/her membership of the association:

-- 5. (a) The annual subscription is as determined by the Annual General Meeting and is payable in advance on or before the first day of July in each year.
+5. The annual subscription is as determined by the Executive Council is payable by August 31st each year.

 REGISTER OF MEMBERS